Opentrons/Protocols/protocols/7a1ae8/README.md

 [Opentrons](https://opentrons.com/)

 ## Categories
-* Molecular Biology
+* Nucleic Acid Extraction & Purification
-	* Nucleic Acid Purification
+	* Zymo Kit

 ## Description
 This protocol performs a custom nucleic acid purification using the Zymobiomics Magbead kit.
 This protocol was updated from [this](https://protocol-delivery.protocols.opentrons.com/protocol/0bdecb) to APIv2.